The Best Things to See, Eat, and Do in Toronto

 To take in Toronto’s true scale, gain a higher perspective at the iconic CN Tower.
 An engineering behemoth and one of the seven Wonders of the Modern World, the tower provides some of the best views in the city – especially while riding the glass elevators.
 The truly adventurous can partake in EdgeWalk, a thrilling (or terrifying), hands-free stroll around the exterior of the soaring structure – 116 stories above the sidewalk.
 Since Toronto plays host to the most professional sports teams in Canada, the CN Tower area is also home to high-profile venues like the Rogers Centre, which the Toronto Blue Jays call home, and the Air Canada Centre, where the Raptors and the Maple Leafs play.

-Lastly, consider planning your trip around some of the timely opportunities and outstanding events Toronto is becoming known for: Beginning on September 23, Toronto will host the international Invictus Games, the annual adaptive sport competition that honors ill, wounded, and injured soldiers (and which is held in a different city around the world each year).
+Lastly, consider planning your trip around some of the timely opportunities and outstanding events Toronto is becoming known for.
+For example, beginning on September 23, Toronto will host the international Invictus Games, the annual adaptive sport competition that honors ill, wounded, and injured soldiers (and which is held in a different city around the world each year).
 Purchase tickets now to cheer on more than 550 competitors from 17 nations at this awe-inspiring event.

 The takeaway?
 If you’re craving new urban adventures, Toronto is a stimulating weekend getaway that is conveniently nearby.
 To start planning your visit to “Canada’s Downtown” today, find out everything you need to know here.